bkonkle/generator-react/README.md

 yo @bkonkle/react:web
 ```

 This results in a build setup adapted from [CRA] to allow prefetching (or even server rendering, if you want) and to support runtime environment variables.
 It uses a Webpack config adapted from [CRA] with tweaks from [Razzle] and lots of customizations.
 The dev process is adapted from [Razzle], and it runs a base [Express] process at the requested port, launching the Webpack Dev Server at port + 1 to handle hot reloaded resources.
+[Apollo] and [Auth0] are optionally included.

 You'll get a layout that looks like this (abbreviated):